metalboyrick/metalboyrick/README.md

 - ⚡ Fun fact: ...
 -->
 - 👯 Helping to build GASPACK as a Frontend Engineer
-- 🔭 I’m currently working on a warehouse manangement software with React and NestJS (Fullstack)
+- 🔭 I’m currently working on an eCommerce software with React and NestJS (Fullstack)
-- 🌱 I’m currently learning NestJS, Solidity, and Mobile Development
 - 📫 How to reach me: rsulisthio.vercel.app

 # GitHub Stats